chililisoup/BigSignWriter/README.md

 <details>
 <summary>Configuration</summary>
 <br>
 There are two config files, one for general mod settings, and one containing each large character.
-They are loaded once at runtime, so to make any changes, you'll have to restart your game.
+They are loaded once at runtime, and are reloaded every time you hit the 'Reload' button in the sign editing screen.

 <hr>